UPDATED: APRIL 19, 2023 | 3 MIN READ

 A wood-burning stove is a device that burns wood or other solid fuel to provide heating, typically in a domestic setting.
 The stove has an insulated chimney that channels the combustion products up and out of the building.

 A fireplace is a structure made of brick, stone, or other rigid material and designed to contain firewood, coal, and embers for heating a room.
-Modern wood-burning stoves are EPA regulated and more efficient at heating a room than a fireplace.
+Modern wood-burning stoves must follow EPA regulations and more efficient at heating a room than a fireplace.

 How does home insurance work if there is a gas leak?

-A standard homeowners insurance policy will usually provide coverage for explosions caused by a gas leak.
+A standard homeowners insurance policy usually covers explosions caused by a gas leak.
 However, there are some scenarios where a standard homeowners insurance policy won’t cover a gas leak.
 Common causes of gas leaks include an appliance that has not been correctly maintained, a slow leak that’s causing damage to other appliances, or incorrect installation.

 How do I find out if my home insurance covers a wood-burning stove?

-Most insurance companies will cover wood-burning stoves as long as they meet the minimum safety requirements.
-When you inform your insurance company of your wood-burning stove, they might request that a WETT-certified inspector carries out an inspection.
+Most insurance companies will cover wood-burning stoves if they meet the minimum safety requirements.
+When you inform your insurance company of your wood-burning stove, they might request that a WETT-certified inspector conduct an inspection.

 What is the cost of home insurance with a wood-burning stove?